 "Brilliant way to enjoy singing no matter your skill level...Come and join any of the groups and you will have a fabulous time."

 “Singing and learning something new is a real mood booster."

 Award-winning Scottish musician Shona Brown founded SoundRoutes in 2009 and since then the choirs have grown to a membership of over 400 people.
 They have sung to sold out audiences across Lanarkshire and Glasgow and made regular appearances at events including the Royal Highland Show, the Glasgow Winterfest, West End Festival and in the SECC.

 In 2012 SoundRoute undertook a groundbreaking project – a group of our singers visited Addiewell prison in West Lothian and recorded a four track EP with the prison choir.
 This was the first time in the UK that a prison group had been involved in a record release.
 So far sales of the CD have raised over £3000 for Shelter Scotland and gathered much interest from the Scottish press.

 The choirs normally meet weekly with Shona and our professional choir leaders who aim to make the sessions fun and inspiring whilst always striving for musical excellence.
-During the Covid-19 pandemic we are running online sessions via Zoom and are always welcoming new members – please get in touch or visit the choirs page for more details.
+During the Covid-19 pandemic we continued to offer choir sessions online and created some fantastic virtual choir recordings.

 “Organised to maximise singing enjoyment and minimise jargon, bureaucracy and other barriers to joining in.”
 Scotland on Sunday